Overview

 For syllabus submissions, please ensure the syllabus is complete and adheres to the guidelines set by the Committee.
 The syllabus should clearly articulate course-level learning objectives that are specific, observable, and measurable.
 Additionally, it must include a comprehensive list of required and recommended readings with full citations following a consistent discipline-appropriate formatting style such as APA, MLA, or Chicago.
 This process is designed to maintain high academic standards and ensure a coherent and supportive learning environment for all students.
 Please review and address any feedback from previous submissions before resubmitting.

 Important: Program Curriculum Committees (PCCs) must review and approve any materials being submitted.
-For syllabus submissions, PCCs are required to review and approve use the SPS Course Review and Approval Matrix.
+For syllabus submissions, PCCs are required to review and approve syllabi using the SPS Course Review and Approval Rubric.

 Items to Submit for Review